Renovo: Sensor-Based Visual Assistive Technology for Physiotherapists in the Rehabilitation of Stroke Patients with Upper Limb Motor Impairments: User Study

 \subsection{Participants}

-We conducted a \textit{three-week} pilot study with \textit{Renovo}, on the rehabilitation of 16 patients with ULD (Mean Age=39.56$\pm$ 16.4 years, 76.92\% Male, 62.5\% with paralyzed left arm), following stroke.
-Due to the onset of COVID-19, more patients could not be recruited.
-Demographic details of the patients are shown in \autoref{table: demo}.
-All the patients, and 5 PTs from two government-recognized rehabilitation centers, voluntarily took part in this study with informed consent.
+We conducted a \textit{three-week} pilot study with \textit{Renovo} on the rehabilitation of 16 stroke patients with motor impairment(s) of the upper limb(s) (Mean Age=39.56$\pm$ 16.4 years, 76.92\% Male, 62.5\% with paralyzed left arm).
+All the patients and 5 physiotherapists from two government-recognized rehabilitation centers voluntarily took part in this study with informed consent.
+The study was approved by the Department of Research, Extension, Advisory, Services, and Publications (REASP) at the Islamic University of Technology (IUT).